peace-Van/peace-Van.github.io/_posts/climate/2023-11-01-crystalcluster.md

 ## Further Information
 This method actually belongs to a group of clustering algorithms of *optimising different criteria – divisive strategy over MST* named by [Marek Gagolewski et al. (2023)](https://arxiv.org/pdf/2303.05679.pdf).
 In the article they comprehensively studied the clustering algorithms based on MST and compared with traditional algorithms like $k$-means, BIRCH, linkage, PAM, etc. They concluded that *MSTs are suitable for representing dense clusters of arbitrary shapes, and are relatively robust to outliers in the outer parts of the feature space*.

-This method is out of their scope of study because it does not accept a fixed number of clusters $k$ as input.
+This method is out of their scope of study because it normally does not accept a fixed number of clusters $k$ as input.
 Rather, we use a *relaxation strength* parameter $T$.
 This can have its own pros and cons. $k$ is more intuitive to humans, while the good things are

 - the scale is continuous, unlike $k$ has to be an integer
 - easier to deal with outliers, no need to investigate the number of outliers for a good guess of $k$